A Life insurance table rating can be expensive, but they don’t have to be!

 Term life and universal life insurance policies are available.

-United does well when the insured is rated due to build.
+United does well when the insured’s build is rated.

 Your options include:

-In most cases, you should probably accept the offer at least on a temporary basis.
+In most cases, you should probably accept the offer, at least temporarily.

 We’ll then re-shop the market for you to see if better offers are available.